13 Best Paintings at the Prado Museum

 The painting depicts up to 11 characters, such as the Meninas, daughters of Philip IV and Mariana of Austria, who also appear in the painting within another painting, and even Velázquez himself.
 The author represents himself in the foreground as if it were the first selfie in history.

-The complexity of the planes, the way he has to represent the different figures and endless details, make the painting of Las Meninas in a masterpiece for which it deserves to pay the price of admission to the Prado Museum
+The complexity of the planes, the way he represents the different figures and an endless number of other details, make the painting of Las Meninas a masterpiece for which it is worth paying the price of admission to the Prado Museum.

 5. The Crucifixion, by Juan de Flandes